Careers Education

 PSHE

-- Year 8: Careers and future aspirations
+- Year 8: Future aspirations and careers

-- Year 9: Money and the economy
+- Year 9: Digital literacy

-- Year 12: Transition to A-Level working (e.g. study habits)
+- Year 12: Transition to A-Level working (e.g. study habits) and employability skills

 Assemblies